Albanese maps for open algebraic spaces: Recollections and generalities

 Let $Y$ be a noetherian algebraic space.
 Then there is a dense open subspace $U\subset X$ that is isomorphic to a scheme (\cite{Olsson 2016}, Theorem 6.4.1).
 As explained above, we may regard the generic points $\eta\in |X|$ as generic points $\eta\in X$.
 A \emph{modification} is a proper morphism $f:X\ra Y$ such that $f^{-1}(V)\ra V$ is an isomorphism for some dense open set $V\subset Y$, and that $f$ induces a bijection between the sets of generic points.
 These are just the proper birational morphisms, in case $Y$ is integral.
 An \emph{alteration} is a proper morphism $f:X\ra Y$ such that $f^{-1}(V)\ra V$ is a finite surjection for some dense open set $V\subset Y$, and that $f$ induces a bijection between the sets of generic points.
 Let us now recall and collect three deep and fundamental results:

-\begin{theorem} \mylabel{fundamental results} Suppose that $S=\Spec(R)$ is the spectrum of a noetherian ring.
-Let $Y$ be an algebraic space that is separated and of finite type. \begin{enumerate} \item There is an open embedding $Y\subset\bar{Y}$ with $\bar{Y}$ proper. \item If the ring $R$ admits a dualizing complex, there is a modification $f:X\ra Y$ with $X$ Cohen--Macaulay. \item If $R$ is excellent of dimension $\leq 2$ and $Y$ is reduced, there is an alteration $f:X\ra Y$ with $X$ regular. \end{enumerate} In the above, one moreover may choose $X$ with an ample invertible sheaf. \end{theorem}
+\begin{theorem} \mylabel{fundamental results} Suppose the base scheme $S=\Spec(R)$ is the spectrum of a noetherian ring.
+Let $Y$ be an algebraic space that is separated and of finite type over $S$. \begin{enumerate} \item There is an open embedding of algebraic spaces $Y\subset\bar{Y}$ with $\bar{Y}$ proper. \item If the ring $R$ admits a dualizing complex, there is a modification $f:X\ra Y$ with $X$ Cohen--Macaulay. \item If $R$ is excellent of dimension $\leq 2$ and $Y$ is reduced, there is an alteration $f:X\ra Y$ with $X$ regular. \end{enumerate} In the above, one moreover may choose $X$ with an ample invertible sheaf. \end{theorem}

 The embedding in statement (i) is usually called \emph{Nagata compactification}.
 The above general form is due to Conrad, Lieblich and Olsson (\cite{Conrad; Lieblich; Olsson 2012}, Theorem 1.2.1).
 Note that the case of schemes was already treated by L\"utkebohmert \cite{Luetkebohmert 1993}.
 The other two statements are reduced to the case where $Y$ is a scheme with Chow's Lemma, which was established by Rydh for algebraic spaces (\cite{Rydh 2015}, Theorem 8.8).
 Morphisms $f:X\ra Y$ as in (ii) are called \emph{Macaulayfications}.
 Under certain assumptions, such maps where first constructed by Faltings \cite{Faltings 1978}.
 The above general form was established by Kawasaki \cite{Kawasaki 2000}.
 Further generalizations, without assumptions on the dualizing complex of $R$, were recently obtained by \v{C}esnavi\v{c}ius \cite{Cesnavicius 2018}.
 Result (iii) is due to de Jong (\cite{de Jong 1997}, Corollary 5.15).
 The case of ground fields was already established earlier (\cite{de Jong 1996}, Theorem 4.1).
 Throughout the paper, we will freely use the above facts.